ryan-mcclue/ryan-mcclue/src/behavioural.md

 Prior to university I was a marine technician in the royal australian navy.
 In my spare time, I'm working on a music visualiser app that's written in C.

-* "Why do you want to work here?
-What gets you excited?
-What do you want to accomplish?"
-I looking for an opportunity to develop my software engineering skills and apply and learn learn and excited to apply my skills in a professional setting

 * "Why should we hire you?"
 I share Fujitsu's passion for innovation which I focus on via peformance programming. and writing things from scratch to realise innovation